 The annual Walk for Reconciliation run by Bellambi Public School did not go ahead this year due to Covid.
 We are hoping it will run again in 2021 where we can again participate with other students and Aboriginal Elders from our community.

 DEADLY AWARDS: Holy Spirit College are also involved in the “Deadly Awards,” where students are recognised for their outstanding commitment within the year, to improve in a range of areas from attendance, community involvement, entertainment, sport and music and show a general positive attitude towards their culture, education and learning.

-UNCLE KEVIN BUTLER: Kevin spends several days at Holy Spirit College each week, working alongside students improving their painting and knowledge of skills in Aboriginal Art.
+UNCLE KEVIN BUTLER: Kevin spends every Thursday at Holy Spirit College, working alongside students improving their painting and knowledge of skills in Aboriginal Art.
 Students enjoy having Uncle Kev as a mentor and have produced some wonderful artwork with his knowledge and guidance.